-The CDC Southeastern Regional Center Center of Excellence (CoE) in Vector Borne Diseases- Gateway Program is pleased to invite applicants for the Florida Mosquito Control Association Dodd Short Courses 2018 Training Fellowship.
+The CDC Southeastern Regional Center Center of Excellence (CoE) in Vector Borne Diseases- Gateway Program is pleased to announce the recipients of the Florida Mosquito Control Association Dodd Short Courses 2018 Training Fellowship.

 Title: Travelling between Two Worlds: Complement as a Gatekeeper for an Expanded Host Range of Lyme Disease Spirochetes